iLPdev/prs/README.md

 ### Initial Setup

-Upon initial install and/or update, you may need to close and re-open your Procedural Realms profile in Mudlet.
-You will then typically need to connect to the game server, and resize the UI windows both horizontally and vertically to reveal their contents fully.
+Upon initial install and/or update, you may need to close and re-open your Procedural Realms profile and/or Mudlet.
+You will then typically need to connect to the game server, and configure the User Interface.
 See **[UI Configuration](#user-interface-configuration)** below.

 ### Dependencies